algorithmica-org/algorithmica/content/english/hpc/algorithms/factorization.md

 }
 ```

-While it processes only ~25k 30-bit integers — almost 15 times slower than the fastest algorithm we have — it drammatically outperforms every $\tilde{O}(\sqrt n)$ algorithm for 60-bit numbers, factorizing around 90 of them per second.
+While it processes only ~25k 30-bit integers — which is almost 15 times slower than by checking each prime using a fast division trick — it dramatically outperforms every $\tilde{O}(\sqrt n)$ algorithm for 60-bit numbers, factorizing around 90 of them per second.

 ### Pollard-Brent Algorithm

 Floyd's cycle-finding algorithm has a problem in that it moves iterators more than necessary: at least half of the vertices are visited one additional time by the slower iterator.

-One way to solve it is to memorize the values $x_i$ that the faster iterator visits and every two iterations compute the GCD using the difference of $x_i$ and $x_{\lfloor i / 2 \rfloor}$, but it can also be done without extra memory using a different principle: the tortoise doesn't move on every iteration, but it gets reset to the value of the faster iterator when the iteration number becomes a power of two.
+One way to solve it is to memorize the values $x_i$ that the faster iterator visits and, every two iterations, compute the GCD using the difference of $x_i$ and $x_{\lfloor i / 2 \rfloor}$.
+But it can also be done without extra memory using a different principle: the tortoise doesn't move on every iteration, but it gets reset to the value of the faster iterator when the iteration number becomes a power of two.
 This lets us save additional iterations while still using the same GCD trick to compare $x_i$ and $x_{2^{\lfloor \log_2 i \rfloor}}$ on each iteration:

 ```c++
 u64 find_factor(u64 n) {